-- a. (i) Single- and two-family dwellings. - (ii) Conversion of Existing Residential Buildings.
-A residential building existing prior to January 21, 1952, may be converted to provide for not more than three (3) families provided the structure is not increased in volume and meets the Town of Hollis fire and health regulations. - b.
-Farms. - c.
-Farm Stand. - d.
-Stables. - e.
-Hollis Open Space Planned Development according to Section XX. - f.
-Housing for Older Persons (Removed by vote March 2023) - g.
-Condominiums according to the provisions of RSA 356-B. - h.
-Retirement community. - i.
-Temporary structures. - j.
-Roof Mounted Solar Energy Systems.
-All proposals in the Historic District shall be reviewed and approved by the Historic District Commission. - k.
-Accessory dwelling units according to Section IX.K.
+- a. (i) Single- and two-family dwellings.

+- (ii) Conversion of Existing Residential Buildings.
+A residential building existing prior to January 21, 1952, may be converted to provide for not more than three (3) families provided the structure is not increased in volume and meets the Town of Hollis fire and health regulations.

+- b.
+Farms.

+- c.
+Farm Stand.

+- d.
+Stables.

+- e.
+Hollis Open Space Planned Development according to Section XX.

+- f.
+Housing for Older Persons (Removed by vote March 2023)

+- g.
+Condominiums according to the provisions of RSA 356-B.

+- h.
+Retirement community.

+- i.
+Temporary structures.

+- Roof Mounted Solar Energy Systems.
+All proposals in the Historic District shall be reviewed and approved by the Historic District Commission.